havrlisan/zx-skiacomponents/README.md

 ZX provides a new glyph component that draws SVG instead of a bitmap.
 The class implements the `IGlyph` interface and is almost the same implementation as in `TGlyph` (with properties such as _AutoHide_) but without all the bitmap-related code.

 ### TZxSvgBrushList
 This class inherits from `TBaseImageList` and is a collection of `TSkSvgBrush` items.
 This implementation allows you to, for example, attach the `TZxSvgBrushList` component to a `TActionList.ImageList`, and then use the brushes by assigning `TAction.ImageIndex`.
 To display an item, use the above-mentioned `TZxSvgGlyph`.
-**Note:** The component does not yet have a design-time editor, so currently it is possible to manipulate it only through the _Structure view_.
+The component also has a design-time editor.

+## Animated image components

+### TZxAnimatedImageSourceList
+With implementation very similar to ([`TZxSvgBrushList`](#TZxSvgBrushList)), this component stores a list of sources that can then be assigned to [`TSkAnimatedImage`](https://github.com/skia4delphi/skia4delphi/blob/main/Documents/ANIMATED-IMAGES.md)'s _Source_ property.
+The component also has a design-time editor.

 ## Text components
 Since the arrival of _skia4delphi_, we're able to: